 Notes: The dependent variable is the logarithm of county-level unemployment in Columns (1) and (2), employment in manufacturing in Columns (3) and (4), and wages in manufacturing in Columns (5) and (6).
 The analysis is at monthly level for Columns (1) and (2) and at quarterly level for Columns (3) to (6).
-Standard errors are clustered at county level and reported in brackets. \ p < 0.10, \\ p < 0.05, \\\ p < 0.01 sions.
-The first treatment group consists of Jasper County, in which there was a shutdown of both manufacturing and corporate operations, as well as White and Williamson Counties, in which manufacturing plants were shut down.
-The second group consists of Marion and Sandusky Counties, where Whirlpool created new jobs.
+Standard errors are clustered at county level and reported in brackets. \ p < 0.10, \\ p < 0.05, \\\ p < 0.01 ployment, they led to a statistically significant increase in local manufacturing employment.
+The results in Column (6) suggest that this did not affect average local manufacturing wages.